 Since it was still fairly early in the morning, I snuck in for a few photos.
-The restaurant was beautiful and I found myself wishing I had made plans to have a meal here.
+The restaurant was beautiful, and I wished I had made plans to have a meal there.

 Deep Blu is participating in Magical Dining this year.
-It’s a great value that runs through mid-October where you get 3 courses for $35.00.
+It’s a great value that runs through mid-October, where you get three courses for $35.00.
 Not only that, a portion of the proceeds goes to help the homeless community in Orlando.

-I have a full account of how Magical Dining works in our Jaleo review.
-Anyone who visits the area during the early Fall will want to remember to take advantage of this special opportunity.
+I have a complete account of how Magical Dining works in our Jaleo review.
+Anyone who visits the area during the early Fall will want to remember to take advantage of this unique opportunity.

 The pricing seemed reasonable for the meal.
-And I felt like it was important to note that children ages 5 and under eat for free.
+And I felt it was important to note that children ages five and under eat for free.

 I thought it was cute how the grab-and-go items were all separately wrapped.